Photometric Redshift PDFs via Neural Network Classification for DESI Legacy Imaging Surveys and Pan-STARRS: Results

 Figure~\ref{fig:pit_calibration} compares the PIT histograms before and after applying temperature scaling calibration.
 The raw model outputs exhibit a slight inverted U-shaped distribution, indicating that the predicted PDFs are somewhat broader than necessary.
 After temperature scaling calibration, the PIT distribution becomes nearly uniform, demonstrating that our calibrated PDFs provide reliable uncertainty estimates.

-Finally, we validate the ensemble behavior of our PDFs by comparing the stacked photo-z distribution with the true redshift distribution.
-Figure~\ref{fig:stacked_pdf} shows the true $N(z)$ (shaded regions) and the reconstructed $N(z)$ obtained by summing all individual PDFs (solid lines) for the full test set and subsamples from DESI and SDSS.
-The excellent agreement between the true and reconstructed distributions across all redshift ranges demonstrates that our PDFs accurately capture not only individual uncertainties but also the collective statistical properties of the sample.
+Finally, we examine the ensemble behavior of our PDFs by comparing the stacked photo-z distribution with the true redshift distribution.
+Figure~\ref{fig:stacked_pdf} shows the true $N(z)$ (shaded regions) and the distribution from stacked PDFs (solid lines) for the full test set and subsamples from DESI and SDSS.
+The bimodal structure of the SDSS subsample in Figure~\ref{fig:stacked_pdf} primarily reflects the combination of the SDSS Main Galaxy Sample at $z \lesssim 0.3$ and the BOSS LOWZ/CMASS samples at $z \sim 0.3$--$0.7$.
+The overall agreement between the true and stacked-PDF distributions across all redshift ranges is broadly consistent with our PDFs capturing the main statistical properties of the sample.
+We note that stacking individual PDFs is not an unbiased estimator of the true $N(z)$ \citep{leistedt2016, malz2021}; the comparison here serves as a visual consistency check rather than a rigorous cosmological $N(z)$ reconstruction.